 The defendant argued to the Ninth Circuit that a plaintiff must show actual harm in order to have standing under the FCRA.
 The Ninth Circuit disagreed, noting that the statute imposes liability for any “willful fail[ure] to comply with any requirement imposed under this subchapter with respect to any consumer.”
 Id., quoting 15 U.S.C. § 1681n(a).
 The court cited a Sixth Circuit decision holding that a plaintiff could establish standing by alleging a violation of statutory rights conferred by the FCRA, and by showing that the right in question guards against “individual, rather than collective, harm.”
 Id. at 413, quoting Beaudry v.
 Telecheck Svcs., Inc., 579 F.3d 702, 707 (6th Cir.
 2009).
 It held that the plaintiff had met all of these requirements.
 The Supreme Court granted the defendant’s petition for certiorari on April 27, 2015.

 If you or your business needs assistance with a legal matter, such as business formation, transactions, contracts, or a business dispute, a skilled and experienced commercial law attorney can help you understand your rights and obligations and can advocate for your interests.
 James G. Schwartz has represented businesses and business owners in the Bay Area since 1976.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to discuss your case.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to discuss your case.

 More Blog Posts: